stackbit-projects/marvelous-maple-b314f/content/pages/lets-talk.md

       *   Under 20% Max Customer Concentration

-      *   Between $500K to $1.5M in Operating Profit / Cash Flow
+      *   From $500K to $1.5M in Operating Profit / Cash Flow

       ## Privacy